samsquire/ideas4/README.md

  * **CPU manuals** The desktop should come with documentation about CPU instructions, a compiler, and documentation about the desktop environment.
 It should be possible to create apps from an installation with minimal expertise.

  * **API suite** The desktop should have an installable set of pluggable APIs that are really easy to use from different places: from programming languages, over the network and from an executor GUI.
 I should be able to create an API invocation and chain them together with a GUI.
+This is a bit like Swagger, Jupiter Notebook/Ipython and Postman and

  * **Event maker** The ability to view events that get fired by the desktop environment, from the network stack, from arbitrary applications and add behaviour to events.
 A way to hook into events over the network, so you can ‘subscribe’ to events on another machine.